sbohmann/freemonad/introduction.md

 lift(f) takes a function f that returns an M and turns it into a function that instead returns a Pure that contains the result of calling f.

+A Pure contains an M, which is the result of a call of a lifted function.

+A Bind contains a Free, named lhs, and a lifted function, named rhs.

+lhs, rhs correspond to "left-hand side" and right-hand side, as would be the order in lhs >>= rhs, if a bind operator >>= was used.

+Control and data flow from lhs to rhs.

 ## The Two Examples

 There are two examples, one using simple data structures that use a String as a discriminator,